walace-datascientist/Data-Science-Methodology/README.md

 - **Please only modify *one template* per pull request**.
 This helps keep pull requests and feedback focused on a specific project or technology.

+In general, the more you can do to help us understand the change you’re making, the more likely we’ll be to accept your contribution quickly.